Ethnicity: Ethnicity theory in the United States

 Ethnicity theory argues that race is a social category and is only one of several factors in determining ethnicity.
 Other criteria include "religion, language, 'customs', nationality, and political identification".
-This theory was put forward by sociologist Robert E. Park in the 1920s.
+This theory was put forward by the sociologist Robert E. Park in the 1920s.
 It is based on the notion of "culture".

 This theory was preceded by more than 100 years during which biological essentialism was the dominant paradigm on race.
-Biological essentialism is the belief that some races, specifically white Europeans in western versions of the paradigm, are biologically superior and other races, specifically non-white races in western debates, are inherently inferior.
+Biological essentialism is the belief that some races, specifically White Europeans in western versions of the paradigm, are biologically superior and other races, specifically non-White races in western debates, are inherently inferior.
 This view arose as a way to justify enslavement of African Americans and genocide of Native Americans in a society that was officially founded on freedom for all.
 This was a notion that developed slowly and came to be a preoccupation with scientists, theologians, and the public.
 Religious institutions asked questions about whether there had been multiple creations of races (polygenesis) and whether God had created lesser races.
-Many of the foremost scientists of the time took up the idea of racial difference and found that white Europeans were superior.
+Many of the foremost scientists of the time took up the idea of racial difference and found that White Europeans were superior.

 The ethnicity theory was based on the assimilation model.
 Park outlined four steps to assimilation: contact, conflict, accommodation, and assimilation.
-Instead of attributing the marginalized status of people of color in the United States to their inherent biological inferiority, he attributed it to their failure to assimilate into American culture.
+Instead of attributing the marginalized status of people of colour in the United States to their inherent biological inferiority, he attributed it to their failure to assimilate into American culture.
 They could become equal if they abandoned their inferior cultures.